Hybrid Quantum Error Correction and Mitigation by Purification: Local depolarizing errors

 Figure \ref{fig:combined_fidelity_logical_error_depol}(a)(b) shows the fidelity evolution as a function of error and purification cycles for $ M = 5 $.
 Similarly to the global depolarizing channel (see Fig. \ref{fig:onequbitrec}), the fidelity follows an exponential decay that saturates to a finite value for the physical error values shown.
-For the physical error probabilities in Figs. \ref{fig:combined_fidelity_logical_error_depol}(a)(b), increasing the code size reduces the logical error rate (\ref{gammadef}).
+For the physical error probabilities in Figs. \ref{fig:combined_fidelity_logical_error_depol}(a)(b), increasing $\ell$ reduces the effective logical error rate (\ref{gammadef}).

-Figure \ref{fig:combined_fidelity_logical_error_depol}(c)(d) shows the logical error rate $ \gamma_L $ as a function of the physical error rate $ p $.
-For both $ M = 1 $ and $ M= 5$, we observe a crossover of the curves, giving the error threshold at
+Figure \ref{fig:combined_fidelity_logical_error_depol}(c)(d) shows the effective logical error rate $ \gamma_L $ as a function of the physical error rate $ p $.
+For both $ M = 1 $ and $ M= 5$, we observe a crossover of the curves, giving the PQES error threshold at

-For $p<p_{\mathrm{th}}$, increasing the number of purification rounds $\ell$ substantially suppresses the logical error rate $\gamma_{L} $, reflecting that each PQEC cycle yields a net purification gain that slows logical-error accumulation over time.
+This threshold agrees with the spectral condition derived above: below $p_{\mathrm{th}}$, the target product state remains the unique dominant eigenvector of the locally depolarized density matrix; above $p_{\mathrm{th}}$, the dominant eigenvector changes.
+For $p<p_{\mathrm{th}}$, increasing the number of purification rounds $\ell$ substantially suppresses the effective logical error rate $\gamma_{L} $, reflecting that each PQES cycle yields a net purification gain that slows logical-error accumulation over time.
 As $p\to p_{\mathrm{th}}$, the benefit of increasing $\ell$ diminishes, and progressively larger $\ell$ is required to maintain a small effective decay rate.
-For $p> p_{\mathrm{th}}$, adding additional purification rounds produces a worse result, characteristic of the error rate being over the threshold.
-We note the same threshold was attained for the case of a non-stabilizer code \cite{grafe2025ultrahigh}.
+For $p>p_{\mathrm{th}}$, additional purification rounds amplify the wrong dominant eigenvector, so the target fidelity decreases rather than improves.
+The value $p_{\mathrm{th}}=3/4$ also appears in other nonlinear purification-based error-suppression settings~\cite{grafe2025ultrahigh}, reflecting the same single-qubit spectral crossing.

 We note that the $M =1 $ case is physically the same as the global depolarizing channel for a single qubit $ D=2 $ The difference of Fig. \ref{fig:combined_fidelity_logical_error_depol}(c) to Fig. \ref{fig:onequbitrec}(d) arises only due to the difference in definition of the error channel.
 For the global depolarizing channel, $p = 1 $ corresponds to a completely mixed state, whereas for the local depolarizing channel, $p = 3/4 $ is the corresponding point.
 The $ M=5 $ case, shown in Fig. \ref{fig:combined_fidelity_logical_error_depol}(d), is distinct from the global depolarizing channel, since only local depolarization is applied.